-Welcome to our Sierra de Guara trip report, in search of Wallcreepers and Lammergeier
+Welcome to our Sierra de Guara trip report, in search of stunning birds like the Wallcreepers and Lammergeier

 Notice that this was a tailor made tour in early April and therefore too late to watch Wallcreepers in Guara or Cranes in Gallocanta, so we combined Sierra de Guara with the Aragón Valley in the Pyrenees.
 It is worth to mention that neither Wallcreepers or Cranes were in our target list.
 However, this itinerary in Autumn an Winter ofers a great chance to see Wallcreepers as well as other wintering birds: Brambling, Ring Ouzel, Hawfinches, etc

 Our two full days at Sierra de Guara gave us a fantastic sightings of raptors, both resident and migrants.
 Numerous Black and Red Kites, Short-toed Eagles, Egyptian Vultures, Sparrowhawks, a Lammergeier and a pair of Golden Eagles were seen.
 In addition, the five of us were flabbergasted (I will never get used to it) to see tens of Griffon Vultures feeding and flying just few meters form us.
 Our hotel in Alquézar gave us the chance to make the most of this stunning village, certainly one of the most beautiful of all Spain.

 The second part of the tour in the Pyrenees was fantastic with 3 more sights of Lammergeier, one of them landing in the nest were the other one was in the nest incubating!
 Superb!
 We also managed to see a Golden Eagle, Yellow-billed Chough, Ring Ouzel, Dipper, Water Pipit and mammals such as Chamois.
 Not to mention the breathtaking views of the snow-capped Pyrenees.